joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 To use Create-React-App to create a new app:

-- In the terminal, navigate to a convenient location on your computer and type:

 - `npx create-react-app@5.0 my-app`
-  - **npx** allows you to download what you need to create a new create-react-app one time and then delete the unnecessary set-up files.
-  - **create-react-app** allows you to start a new Create React App project
-  - **@5.0** allows you to download version 5.0 of Create React App.
-Setting the version is helpful for class.
-Utilizing the same version will allow you, your instructors, and the class notes to have the same version to learn and study.
-If you don't include this, it will download the latest version, which may have some variations to what you see in class.
-  - **my-app** this is the name of your project and the file that will contain your Create React App.
-You can name it anything you want.

 Inside this project, you will see the following files.